Shop around for savings when you send an international money transfer from Canada to Guatemala.

 - Sign up for an account.
 It’s usually free to sign up for an account online, and you’ll usually need to supply your full name, contact details and proof of ID.

 - Provide your transaction information.
-The next step is to provide all the details of your money transfer, including the amount you’re sending, where you’re sending it to, and in what currency.
+The next step is to provide all of the details of your money transfer, including the amount you’re sending, where you’re sending it to and in what currency.

-- Finalise your transfer.
+- Finalize your transfer.
 The last step in the process is to review the cost of your transaction and then submit your transfer request.
 Many companies also offer an online tracking service so that you can check on the progress of your funds.
+Keep your tracking number in case you have any issues with your transfer.